jboinembalome/blouppy-gatsby/src/pages/resume/index.md

 If you are curious, here is my music of the moment: <a href="https://www.youtube.com/watch?v=6FoQ1-qy2h4" target="_blank">Sofiane Pamart - Berlin</a>
 ## Open Source
 I love contributing to open source projects.
 In general, I help folks when I can.
 It's even better when it comes to helping developers.
 At the moment, I contribute to the <a href="https://github.com/roslynpad/roslynpad" target="_blank">RoslynPad</a> project whenever possible.

+I am also working on some personal projects in Angular, ASP.NET Core or WPF which you can find in the [Portfolio](/portfolio) tab if you wish! 🙂

 </br>